worldmaking/WebXR_P5js_eCampus21/README.md

   ![demo gallery](./assets/webxr04.jpg)

-(Image displays a screenshot view of the example WebXR exhibition space)
+(Image displays a screenshot view of the example WebXR exhibition space.
+VR headset is set-up, it would be VR-ready.)

 ### Sister Projects